 The planning process would not be possible without the helpful, active involvement and public support of Stream Management Planning by the Town Supervisors of Denning and Neversink, Bill Bruning and Mark McCarthy, respectively.
 Highway Superintendents Dan Van Saders (Denning) and Preston Kelly (Neversink) contributed invaluable information from the field in their area of expertise.
 And thank you to those who attended our neighborhood meetings, and shared stream history: Mike Dean, Bud Cox; Karl Connell, the late Mike Schiffer, Mitchell and Gioia Brock, and members of the Winnisook Club.
 Our outreach in the community related to the plan would not have been successful without the enthusiastic assistance of Barbara Redfield, Pat Wellington and the members of Neversink Association, our Watershed Advisory Group participants, and the many additional volunteers listed in this document.
 Your input, support and guidance in development of this plan helped produce what we believe will be an important tool for managing the Neversink River in challenging times.

-This plan will be put forth for adoption by the Towns of Neversink and Denning during the winter of 2013.
+This plan was adopted by the Towns of Denning and Neversink in February 2013.

-KAREN RAUTER, Stream Program Coordinator Rondout Neversink Stream Program Grahamsville, NY February 2013
+- KAREN RAUTER, Stream Program Coordinator Rondout Neversink Stream Program Grahamsville, NY, February 2013

 Contents

 Acknowledgments Introduction

 PART I ENVIRONMENT